Loudon Wainwright III Opens Up About The 'Exes & Excess' That Inform His Music

 GROSS: And I should mention Loudon Wainwright has brought his guitar.

-WAINWRIGHT III: (Singing) It's all in the family.
-That's no lie.
-Even stays that way after we die.
+WAINWRIGHT III: (Playing guitar, singing) It's all in the family.
+That's no lie, even stays that way after we die.
 Leaves, branches, twigs on a family tree and the forest can be hard to see.
 Mother and father are in charge.
 And the brand new baby will loom large.
 Brothers, sisters, uncles, aunts - it's a family life so take a chance.
 It's a work in progress, can't you see?
 And the why, wherefore, is a mystery.
 When the family fights, they know next door.
 No one wins in a family war.
 Then there's that thing it's all made of.
 Dare we sing that the thing is love?
 Love heals heartache and familial pain.
 And what family is not insane?

 GROSS: He had affairs.
 Some of them were long as well as secret.
 He drank a lot, like you said.
 How did your mother find out about the affairs that he was having, especially the one that was, like, seven years long?